pablomarino/playground/gaussian-test/README.md

 npm install
 npm start
 ```
 After that, open your browser and go to http://localhost:8080 and wait for the image to be processed.
-Just for testing 🤓, really slow process.
+Just for testing, really slow 🕞 process.